How to Get the Current Date in Python

 import datetime

-As you can see, both the current date and time are displayed when running the code.
-In some cases, you may just want to display the date without the ‘time’ portion.
+As you can see, both the current date and the current time are displayed when running the code.
+In some cases, you may want to exclude the ‘time’ portion.

 Let’s say that you just want to extract the current date, without the ‘time’ portion.